yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_Events.html.md

 The `CCProfileEventDispatcher` class is where all events go through.
 See [CCProfileEventDispatcher](https://github.com/soomla/cocos2dx-profile/blob/master/Soomla/CCProfileEventDispatcher.cpp).

+Events are triggered from the native side (iOS-profile and android-profile), and in turn are triggered in cocos2dx-profile.
+Read below to learn how to "listen for" and handle these events once they occur.

 ##Observing & Handling Events

 To handle various events, create your own event handler, a class that implements [CCProfileEventHandler](https://github.com/soomla/cocos2dx-profile/blob/master/Soomla/CCProfileEventHandler.h).
 Then, to "sign up for" (be notified about) events, add it to the `CCProfileEventDispatcher`: